captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ---
 So.
 Trust me.
 ---
-You are way too good for Donovan.
+You can do way better than Donovan.
 ---
 Like even his name, right?
 ---